bombasticSlacks/Aspirant/Training Chopping Block.md

 #### Shaman
 You count as having a [Trauma Kit](Example-Gear#Trauma%20Kit) even if not carrying one.
 However, any related medical skill tests are performed at a -2.

+#### Visual Calculus
+You can visualize what nearby characters are doing even if you can’t directly see them.
+This also means you can attack them through cover and other similar situations.

+#### Alchemical Traps
+If your character has a [Trap Kit](Example-Gear#Trap%20Kit), your payloads can be much more exotic, but the skill test becomes [Application](Intelligence#Application), and they take longer to prepare.
+They can include things like:
+Gravity destabilize: Everything in the trap area loses gravity for 1d3 rounds.
+Or gravity shifts in a direction for the same duration.
+Stasis discharge: Everything in the area is stunned for a turn.
+Magnesium Bomb: Everything in the area suffers an [Hot](Combat#Hot) attack that causes a critical injury to a location and is on fire.
+Corrosive Gas: Everything in the area loses all resistance for its armour